qPCR Complete Pack List

 16S rRNA gene of Peptococcaceae

-Bacteria related to the Peptococcaceae have been shown to play an important role in anaerobic benzene degradation under denitrifying, iron-reducing, and sulfate-reducing conditions.
+Bacteria of the Peptococcaceae family have been shown to play an important role in anaerobic petroleum hydrocarbon degradation under denitrifying, iron-reducing, and sulfate-reducing conditions.
+Whilst Peptococcaceae are strictly anaerobic, they often form syntrophic partnerships with denitrifiers, eg. Peptococcaceae "crack" the benzene ring and pass the intermediate products to the nitrate-reducing partner.

 Ring-cleaving hydrolase